People in Ketoland like to point out that ‘there is no such thing as an essential carbohydrate‘.

 In engineering, we work to find the balance between safety and cost by applying a factor of safety.

-You probably wouldn’t feel safe driving a truck across a bridge that designed for the absolute minimum cost.
+You probably wouldn’t feel safe driving a truck across a bridge designed for the absolute minimum cost.
 Even though we undertake a lot of tests and have been using materials like steel and concrete for a long time, there are still many unknowns.
 In geotechnical design, where things are hard to test because they are under the ground and hard to see and understand clearly, we apply a higher, more conservative, factor of safety.

-Designing a road or bridge a little bit stronger than the absolute minimum ensures that it is resilient and ensures they will not collapse catastrophically and be destroyed by out of the ordinary events (e.g. an overloaded truck, an earthquake or a major flood).
+Designing a road or bridge a little bit stronger than the absolute minimum ensures that it is resilient and ensures it will not collapse catastrophically and be destroyed by out of the ordinary events (e.g. an overloaded truck, an earthquake or a major flood).

 A similar way, we can allow a greater safety factor to our nutrient intake targets.
-There are still many unknowns and things we don’t understand when it comes to how your body uses nutrient in different circumstances.
+There are still many unknowns and things we don’t understand when it comes to how your body uses nutrients in different circumstances.
 By ensuring we are getting more than the absolute minimum nutrient intake we are effectively increasing our nutritional safety factor.
 We are providing our body with higher quality building blocks that will allow it to be more resilient and able to cope with more stress and unforeseen extreme events.

 We designed the stretch targets (i.e. Optimal Nutrient Intakes or ONIs) based on the intakes that tend to provide the greatest satiety.
 Aiming for the ONIs will hence help you reverse (or avoid) energy toxicity while still obtaining getting plenty of all the essential nutrients that you need to optimise mitochondrial function and metabolic health.
 To develop these targets, we analysed eighty thousand days of food logging data collected in Nutrient Optimiser.